7 Different Bulk Bag Discharge Types Explained

 Why Is FIBC Bulk Bag Discharge Important?

-FIBC bulk bags are mainly used in food sector, agriculture, chemical, fertilizer, and construction industries to pack dry flowable material like sugar, coffee beans, grains, flour, chemical powders, sand, gravel and more.
+FIBC bulk bags are mainly used in the food sector, agriculture, chemical, fertilizer, and construction industries to pack dry flowable material like sugar, coffee beans, grains, flour, chemical powders, sand, gravel, and more.

-Hence analyzing the nature of the material and selecting the appropriate bulk bag discharge type is of utmost importance.
+Therefore, analyzing the nature of the material and selecting the appropriate bulk bag discharge type is of utmost importance

 Seven Different Types of Bulk Bag Discharge